 Yes, for more information please see External Programs.

 Can I obtain syllabi to give to my study abroad office so they'll approve the program?

 Yes.
 We maintain up-to-date syllabi for courses at all of our sites.
-Most are available online, or you can call us at 617-353-9888, and tell us what you need.
+Many are available online on each program page under the “Curriculum” tab, or you can email us at firstname.lastname@example.org and tell us what you need.

 I am ready to apply.
 What do I do?

 Once you’ve selected your program, you’re ready to apply!